vegos/RadioExperiments/Amnvolt_V4_mods/README.md

 - **Type:** Air-core RF choke
 - **Turns:** 7 turns
 - **Core diameter:** ≈ 2 mm (wound on a drill bit or similar)
-- **Wire:** Enamelled copper wire, Ø 0.2 mm
+- **Wire:** Enamelled copper, Ø 0.2 mm
-- **Inductance:** Not critical — the purpose is to provide high impedance in the 3 GHz region, attenuating VCO leakage while maintaining broadband HF/VHF input response.
+- **Inductance:** Not critical — the goal is to provide high impedance around 3 GHz, attenuating VCO leakage while maintaining broadband HF/VHF response.
 - **Installation note:** The coil is placed in series between the SMA connector and the antenna trace immediately after the cut point.

 ---